Colonial Parkway murders: Fisherman

-In the first murders, of Dowski and Thomas, a piece of nautical line had been found in Thomas's hair.
-The killer attempted to use diesel fuel to set fire to the victims' vehicle, suggesting the perpetrators purchased fuel at a gas station for use in a boat rather than purchasing it directly from a marina – a practice common to local fishermen.
+At the Dowski – Thomas crime scene, a piece of nautical line had been found in Thomas' hair.
+The killer attempted to use diesel fuel to set fire to the victims' vehicle, suggesting the perpetrators purchased fuel at a gas station for use in a boat rather than purchasing it directly from a marina, a practice common to local fishermen.
 The sharpness of the knife, which nearly decapitated Thomas, also suggested a fisherman.
 Knobling and Edwards were found on the banks of the James River.
-In the Hailey-Call case, police dogs traced a scent from the car to the nearby edge of the York river, suggesting the involvement of a boat.
+In the Hailey – Call case, police dogs traced a scent from the car to the nearby edge of the York River, suggesting the involvement of a boat.

 Vehicle staging

-Cathy Thomas's vehicle was found with the driver's seat adjusted for someone taller than her, suggesting the killer may had driven it before it was pushed off the embankment.
-A search of the area failed to find any pools of blood; the murders had happened elsewhere, potentially somewhere not even on the Parkway.
+Thomas' vehicle was found with the driver's seat adjusted for someone taller than her, suggesting the killer may had driven it before it was pushed off the embankment.
+A search of the area failed to find any pools of blood; the murders had happened elsewhere, potentially not on the Parkway.

-David Knobling's truck was found with doors open, keys in the ignition, and the radio playing.
+Knobling's truck was found with doors open, keys in the ignition and the radio playing.
 Knobling, an automotive enthusiast, never left his truck unlocked.
-Knobling consistently parked by backing in, yet the truck was found parked by driving forward.
+He consistently parked by backing in, yet the truck was found parked by driving forward.
 Knobling had wired his car's radio directly to the battery so that the ignition did not need to be set to Accessories, as it was when the truck was discovered.
 This suggested someone other than Knobling had been the last to operate the vehicle.

-When Keith Call's vehicle was found on the Parkway, families quickly disputed that the victims would have intentionally parked there.
-Both families reported their loved ones had a fear of the dark, isolated Parkway at nighttime.
+When Call's vehicle was found on the Parkway, families quickly disputed that the victims would have intentionally parked there.
+Both Hailey and Call's families reported their loved ones had a fear of the dark, isolated Parkway at nighttime.
 Call's keys were in the ignition and his gold wristwatch was left in the seat, something family insisted he would never do.
-Daniel Lauer's vehicle was found near a westbound interstate rest area, but Lauer and Phelps were known to be traveling eastward to Virginia Beach.
+Lauer's vehicle was found near a westbound interstate rest stop, but Lauer and Phelps were known to be traveling eastward to Virginia Beach.
 A feathered roach clip, which Lauer kept attached to the rear-view mirror, had been transferred to the driver's side mirror.

 Multiple offenders working together

 Larry McCann, head of the Virginia State Police's Behavioral Science Unit, argued that two individuals were working together in the murders.
 He felt the level of control demonstrated over victims suggested two perpetrators.
 Irvin Wells, of the FBI, also suspected a pair of offenders.
+In a 2025 episode of the Mind Over Murder podcast, Cathy Thomas' brother Bill stated, "I'm fairly certain that [Wilmer] did not act alone."